 Bassetlaw District Council recognises that its records are an important public asset and are a key resource to effective operation and to accountability.
-Like any asset they require careful management and this policy sets out the Council’s responsibilities and activities in regard to the management and retention of its records.
+Like any asset they require careful management and this policy sets out the Council’s responsibilities and activities in regards to the management and retention of its records.

 As a local authority we must be consistent in the way we handle, share and dispose of our information, to undertake effective management of all types of records and information, particularly keeping them organised, accessible and secure for the purpose they were obtained, and only for as long as they are needed.

 These guidelines will assist Bassetlaw District Council in meeting local needs whilst providing a consistent approach to record keeping across Government.